University Honors – Current UCF Students

 There is a two-step process to apply for second-year entry.

 The first step is to complete the online Second-Year Entry Eligibility Form.
 The application window for the online eligibility form will open on March 1 and close on March 31.
-Students who meet all eligibility requirements will receive an email with instructions on how to receive the paper Second-Year Entry Application within 1-3 business days of submitting the online eligibility form.
+Students who meet all eligibility requirements will receive an email with instructions on how to receive the Second-Year Entry Application form within 1-3 business days of submitting the online eligibility form.

-The deadline to submit the paper Second-Year Entry Application (along with all required materials including Letter of Nomination and Letter of Recommendation) is April 15.
+The deadline to submit the completed Second-Year Entry Application (along with all required materials including Letter of Nomination and Letter of Recommendation) is April 15.
 Decisions will be made regarding admission into the program after spring grades become available in early May.
 In mid to late May, admitted students will be invited to a mandatory Honors advising session during or after which they will enroll in Honors courses, including Symposium.
 Additionally, admitted students will be invited to attend an optional “Welcome to Honors” session hosted by current Honors students, which will take place in August before the Fall term begins.